 Some highly interested foreign visitors plan their trip to The Netherlands well in advance.
 They want to see everything related to Spinoza.
 For these visitors, we are happy to make an appointment on another day than Monday if this suits them better.

-We receive visitors from all over the world, from the Asian continent and also Russia, Australia, North and South America, and Europe.
+We receive visitors from all over the world.
 Last year, on the same afternoon, we had visitors from Korea, Japan and China, a striking coincidence.

 It is difficult to say whether motives vary according to country of origin.
-What one can say with certainty is that the great diversity of visitors shows how Spinoza, with his encouragement to think for oneself, inspires people from all nationalities.
+What one can say with certainty is that the great diversity of visitors shows how Spinoza, with his encouragement to think for oneself and his plea for unlimited freedom of expression inspires people from all nationalities.

 How is Spinoza’s heritage kept and upgraded?